Corey J. Flanders

 This weekly group aims to provide members with the tools to form deeper connections with others, improve communication, and diminish feelings of isolation and shame.

-Join other therapists and mental health professionals of all experience levels for this interpersonal process group designed to help therapists process their emotions, reduce stress, and create more inner peace.
+Join other therapists and mental health professionals of all experience levels for this interpersonal process group designed to help therapists process their emotions, reduce stress, and experience group therapy.

 "Corey has more spiritual chops than most.
 Because of all the rigorous spiritual work that he has done, and the personal healing he has, himself, undertaken, Corey has enormous bandwidth.
 He has a natural and highly developed capacity to be resonantly present with even the most difficult human experiences and emotions.
 He is therefore, a powerful, compassionate, and skillful healer.
 I cannot recommend him highly enough."- Dr. David J. Stern, PsyD, Colleague • January 2016